The Path to Mastery (Part I)

-For simplicity's sake, let's agree on a point of reference in our definition.
-We will say that excellence is "the highest level of experience in a particular field".
-So we might call a concert pianist, a chess grandmaster, a professional athlete, and in poker a consistent mid-high stakes pro.
+To make it simpler, let's agree on a certain reference point in our definition.
+Let's say that mastery is “the highest level of experience in a certain field.”
+So, we could call a performing pianist, a chess grandmaster, a professional athlete, and in poker, a consistent mid-high stakes pro, a master.

-The science of mastery has been well explored by Malcolm Gladwell in his book "Outliers", which was largely based on the research of Swedish psychologist Anders Ericsson.
-According to this study, mastery is acquired through environmental support and sustained effort, and is not some innate quality of genius.
-Recent research has also revealed two key elements in achieving mastery: 10 000 hours of deliberate practice and an experienced mentor.
-We will now talk more about the former.
+The science of mastery was excellently examined by Malcolm Gladwell in his book “Outliers,” which was largely based on the research of Swedish psychologist Anders Ericsson.
+According to this research, mastery is achieved with the help of environmental support and continuous efforts, not some innate genius trait.
+Recent studies have also revealed two main elements that help achieve mastery: 10,000 hours of deliberate practice and an experienced mentor.
+Now let's talk more about the first one.

-10 000 hours is a bit scary.
-If we take this figure literally, a player who has been playing poker for 5 years, playing 360 days a year, would need to play about 6 hours a day, every day, to reach 10 000 hours.
-If you play poker for 8 years, the figure jumps to 3.5 hours per day.
-These calculations may seem daunting, but it's also important to remember that there are different levels of success - you can be at the top playing at 2$/4$ blinds and average playing at 10$/20$.
+10,000 hours is a somewhat intimidating number.
+If we take this number literally, for a player who plays poker for 5 years, playing 360 days a year, to reach 10,000 hours, they would need to play about 6 hours a day, every day.
+If you play poker for 8 years, the number adjusts to 3.5 hours a day.
+Such calculations may seem daunting, but it's important to remember that there are different levels of success—you can be at the top playing at $2/$4 blinds and average playing at $10/$20.

-In addition, recent research has shown that the 10,000-hour rule that Gladwell insists on pushing is not so well defined - depending on the field, the number of hours can vary between 8,000 and 25,000 hours.
-There is a good chance that the lower limit is sufficient for poker, as it is a relatively new game and most poker masters have been playing for less than 10 years (whereas the best piano masters have been practising all their lives).
+Moreover, recent studies have shown that the 10,000-hour rule, persistently promoted by M. Gladwell, is not so definitive—the number of hours can vary between 8,000 and 25,000 depending on the field.
+There is a good chance that poker requires the lower limit, as it is a relatively new game and most poker masters have been playing for less than 10 years (while the best piano masters train their whole lives).

-Finally, you shouldn't take this magic number of hours you have to play too seriously, just realise that you have to play a lot to reach the highest level of the game.
+Finally, you shouldn't take this magical number of hours you must play too seriously; just understand that you need to play a lot to reach the highest level of the game.

 Haseeb Qureshi